tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 * clients via APIs.

 When a new transaction has been received, it has the `unvalidated` [ValidationState].
-The transaction is then passed to the transaction validation service, where its state will become one of `rejected` or `validated`.
+The transaction is then passed to the transaction validation service, where its state will become either `rejected`, `timelocked` or `validated`.

 The transaction validation service checks that: